iamovi/niceapp/README.md

 Hi,

-This project will help you to create your Frontend Web to a  Windows App (.exe) with few steps using [Electron](https://www.electronjs.org/).
+This project will help you to create your Frontend Web to a Desktop App with few steps using [Electron](https://www.electronjs.org/).

+**Available Platform**

+- Windows .exe
+- Linux .deb / .rpm

+Run from Windows environment to create .exe ,

+Run from Linux environment to create .deb / .rpm .

 **Step 01**